France: Colonial empire

 The discredited Bourbon dynasty was overthrown by the July Revolution of 1830, which established the constitutional July Monarchy; French troops began the conquest of Algeria.
 Unrest led to the French Revolution of 1848 and the end of the July Monarchy.
 The abolition of slavery and the introduction of male universal suffrage was re-enacted in 1848.
 In 1852, president of the French Republic, Louis-Napoléon Bonaparte, Napoleon I's nephew, was proclaimed emperor of the Second Empire, as Napoleon III.
 He multiplied French interventions abroad, especially in Crimea, Mexico and Italy.
 Napoleon III was unseated following defeat in the Franco-Prussian War of 1870, and his regime was replaced by the Third Republic.
 By 1875, the French conquest of Algeria was complete, with approximately 825,000 Algerians killed from famine, disease, and violence.
+France suffered an estimated 10,000 killed and 35,000 wounded across all colonial campaigns.
+A few thousand died in Mexico or Vietnam, but the vast majority perished in Algeria.
+Disease claimed an even heavier toll; one estimate puts total French and Foreign Legion deaths from battle and disease for the entire 19th century at 110,000.